 Spruce Pine hosts a special “Small Businesses Saturday” at the end of November.
 This is an excellent opportunity to check out the local businesses and participate in other events like a pet holiday parade, an ugly sweater contest, the Festival of Wreathes, and a tree lighting ceremony followed by an evening Christmas parade.

-9. Drive through the Smoky Mountains Christmas Lights in Bryson City with Streaming Music
+9. Smoky Mountains Christmas Lights in Bryson City

 The Smoky Mountain Christmas Light Spectacular in Bryson City is a drive-thru light show featuring huge LED displays and offering Christmas music “with a comical spin on the traditional song.”
 You can stream the music from your phone!
 There is a fee, and all proceeds from the light show go directly to local non-profits.